Skip to content

 pip install sentence-transformers transformers torch

-3. The model will be downloaded automatically on first use
+1. The embedding model will be downloaded automatically on first use

 Verification